 PCI Pal’s research found that many US consumers are starting to ask companies directly about their security practices, and 21% want companies to announce compliance with data regulations like the California Consumer Privacy Act.
 It is one thing to be compliant, but making sure customers are aware of the changes you’re making to ensure compliance and stronger data security can actually make them feel more confident in conducting business and spending money with your company, resulting in increased customer loyalty and revenue.

 4. Consider adopting PCI compliance solutions.

 PCI requirements not only ensure compliance with regulations like the California Consumer Privacy Act, but also prevent data breaches so customers can be assured their sensitive payment information remains safe in your company’s hands.
-PCI Pal’s solutions descope your contact centre so customer data never reaches your environment and isn’t accessible to hackers.
+PCI Pal’s solutions descope your contact center so customer data never reaches your environment and isn’t accessible to hackers.

 5. Keep an eye out for changes to the California Consumer Privacy Act and stay on top of compliance.